Metacor/Minecraft-Speedrun-Guide/readme.md

 * Setup your preferred Bed Platform: [Obsidian]() | [Full Block]() | [Slab]()
 	* *run away in your preferred Perch direction (N/S or E/W)*
 		* *your Bed Platform position might need to change, based on your chosen Perch direction*
-* Execute your preferred End Island method:
+* Execute your preferred End Island Method:
 	* if you have a *cross*Bow and Arrows → [Half-Bow]()
 	* if you have 2+ Pearls, and you don't plan on doing Half-Bow:
 		* [Pearl up to the highest Obsidian Tower](https://youtu.be/-Ta_1R1aXvA?t=116) in the direction you chose, [build up until you reach y = 122](https://youtu.be/-Ta_1R1aXvA?t=128)